albertogg/albertogg.github.com/README.md

     ./blog draft <draft-name>
     ./blog undraft <draft-name>

-Publish with default message or with custom message:

-    ./blog publish
-    ./blog publish <commit-name>

 ## License

 This project runs with two licenses one for the content and one for the code.